Containment for Creative People

+Containment is a skill often introduced early on in creativity counseling, as a way to manage feelings that arise during session.
+It is a way of modeling awareness of emotional experiences that can then be transferred to practice in our daily lives.
 The therapy skill we will explore today is containment.
 With many practical uses and flavors of applications to try, we will focus on an introduction to and some basics of the skill.

 What needs to be contained?
-In therapy, we are probably talking about emotions, and strong ones.
+In Creativity Counseling, we are probably talking about emotions, and strong ones.
 The function of an emotion is to communicate something to you through its expression, and to thwart that natural process by containing it means two things: 1) The emotional experience is likely too powerful to have all at once, and 2) you do not feel in control of the emotional experience.
 Creative people are passionate people, and whatever the source of your emotions, good or bad, you will feel them strongly.
 That makes containment an especially important skill to learn.

 I will give you an example I often give to children I work with.
 Imagine a balloon representing you, and the air in the balloon representing emotions.
 The natural experience of this balloon is to be inflated and deflated, inflated and deflated.
 In this fashion, a normal flow of emotions comes and goes in our lives.
 If suddenly too much air inflates the balloon, then we have a deviation of the natural experience and now a larger volume of air to manage.
 If the larger volume of air is released all at once, the balloon flies all around without control.
 If the larger volume of air is not released at all, when more air inevitably inflates it, the balloon can burst.
 Containment represents a process in which we learn to let out some of the air, close off the balloon, let out more, close it again, etc.

 Like any new skill, all therapy skills have a learning curve.
 This means it will require patience, perseverance and repetition to get good at it.
-Therapy skills are often less tangible than other things we may learn, and too often I will hear a patient give up and say something doesn’t work, simply because they haven’t practiced long enough.
+Therapy skills are often less tangible than other things we may learn, and too often I will hear a client give up and say something doesn’t work, simply because they haven’t practiced long enough.
 It can be harder to stick to something you can’t physically see.
 Remember to do something new or different is to change and change is a process that takes time- so stick to it!

-(c) 2017 CREATIVELY, LLC
+(c) 2020 CREATIVELY, LLC